 - Be sure to follow all the doctor’s orders.
 Infections and blood clots are real risks.
 Exercise your ankles and feet, and use support stockings if they are prescribed.

 - Accept that you will be disabled for a few weeks and you will need help for minor tasks.
 You will need someone to stay with you if you live alone, to help you shower, eat, and get in and out of bed and around the home.

-- You will need a lot of rest after joint replacement surgery.
-You will have medications for the pain, but you may still be uncomfortable for the first few days.
+- After joint replacement surgery you will need a lot of rest.
+Your doctor will probably prescribe medications for the pain, but you may still be uncomfortable for the first few days.

 - You’ll need someone to drive you to appointments.
 You will not be able to drive for several weeks.